ItsRootUser/Employee_Management_System/README.md

 ## Getting Started

-1. Download the release `main.zip`.
+1. Download the release `.zip` file.
 2. If you want to erase every dummy data employy erase the content of `./employees.json`
-3. Run the script using the command `python "main.py"` in your terminal or command prompt.
+3. Run the script using the command `python "admin.py"` in your terminal or command prompt.

 ## Login